 Ways to slow down myopia

-The following things can help to slow down the progression of myopia:
+The following things can help to manage the progression of myopia:

 1. Turn off digital devices

-Spending lots of time on digital devices can lead to the progression of nearsightedness.
+Spending lots of time on digital devices can lead to the progression of near sightedness.
 Today, children spend an increased amount of time in front of digital screens, be it performing work activities or playing games.
-While it's not realistic to ban these tools from children, limiting the amount of time they spend on them will help slow down myopia progression and reduce many other side effects including computer vision syndrome symptoms of which include:
+While it's not realistic to ban these tools from children, limiting the amount of time they spend on them can control myopia progression and reduce many other side effects including computer vision syndrome symptoms, of which include: